stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ---

 The importance of software testing relies on the ability to check if a determined application behaves in an appropriate way.
-Unit tests are the first level of testing and helps developers to detect early bugs in the code by testing each component individually.
+Unit tests are the first level of testing and help developers to detect early bugs in the code by testing each component individually.

 For example, lets create a function that welcomes someone to this tutorial: